ItsAshish786/B.E-Final-Year-Project-/README.md

 1) To create a secured online voting platform where the authenticity of votes and voters are ensured with the use of mechanisms such as facial recognition and one-time passwords.

+2) To enhance the Voter’s identity due to the fact that biometric functions can not be shared.

+3) To ease the trouble of queuing in the course of balloting duration in elections.

+4) 5) To save voters time by providing an online voting platform, thus, saving the trouble of going to the actual location.